 Just as I gave up my longing for a friend to God some twelve years ago, I’m making the decision to give him my loneliness once again.
 And I know he will be faithful in answering my prayers and meeting my needs today just as he was then.

 As I occupy myself with this very intentional pursuit of God and God alone, I’ll someday run into the right kind of person.
-And when I find someone who isn’t a distraction from this priority, I’ll know.
+And when I find someone who isn’t a distraction from this priority but a reminder, I’ll know.
 If I meet him in the middle of my fullness with God, I’ll know.
-When I find someone who loves me because I’m loving God, I’ll know that the season has come to the end.
+When I find someone who wants me because I want God, I’ll know that the season has come to an end.